 Lilith lost her favorite stuffy, Snuggles, yesterday.

-We went to the beach and she wanted to take her.
-I should have said no or made her put Snuggles in the boot of the bike at least, but she wanted to hold her.
-Somewhere along the way, Lilith dropped her.
+We went to the beach, and she wanted to take her.
+I should have said no or at least made her put Snuggles in the boot of the bike, but she wanted to hold her.
+Somewhere along the way, Snuggles was dropped.
 As soon as we noticed, I should have turned around and looked for her, but we convinced ourselves that maybe Lilith forgot her at home after all.
 At 10pm, the mourning began.

 Now, it may seem silly to call it mourning.
 It may seem trivial to get so worked up over a stuffed deer.
 When most of us were kids, this kind of emotional response would not have been tolerated.
 This is a perfect scenario where the famous “I’ll give you something to cry about” would have been executed.
 But, even if this isn’t the kind of parent you are, lets look at Why?
-Why are we so repulsed by our childrens strong emotions?
+Why are we so repulsed by the strong emotions of our children?
 Why do we “Shhhh”, “It’s ok.”
 “Everything’s fine.”?
 There may be more than one answer to this question, but I do have one to offer.

 Flash back to the worst night of my life.
 Let’s go there.
 Why not?